Josip Broz Tito: Resistance in Yugoslavia

 On 6 April 1941, Axis forces invaded Yugoslavia.
 On 10 April 1941, Slavko Kvaternik proclaimed the Independent State of Croatia, and Tito responded by forming a Military Committee within the Central Committee of the Communist Party of Yugoslavia (CPY).
 Attacked from all sides, the armed forces of the Kingdom of Yugoslavia quickly crumbled.
 On 17 April 1941, after King Peter II and other members of the government fled the country, the remaining representatives of the government and military met with German officials in Belgrade.
 They quickly agreed to end military resistance.
 Prominent communist leaders, including Tito, held the May consultations to discuss the course of action to take in the face of the invasion.
 On 1 May 1941, Tito issued a pamphlet calling on the people to unite in a battle against the occupation.
 On 27 June 1941, the Central Committee appointed Tito commander-in-chief of all national liberation military forces.
 On 1 July 1941, the Comintern sent precise instructions calling for immediate action.

 Tito stayed in Belgrade until 16 September 1941, when he, together with all members of the CPY, left Belgrade to travel to rebel-controlled territory.
 To leave Belgrade Tito used documents given to him by Dragoljub Milutinović, who was a voivode with the collaborationist Pećanac Chetniks.
 Since Pećanac was already fully co-operating with Germans by that time, this fact caused some to speculate that Tito left Belgrade with the blessing of the Germans because his task was to divide rebel forces, similar to Lenin's arrival in Russia.
-Broz travelled by train through Stalać and Čačak and arrived to the village of Robaje on 18 September 1941.
+Tito travelled by train through Stalać and Čačak and arrived to the village of Robaje on 18 September 1941.

 Despite conflicts with the rival monarchic Chetnik movement, Tito's Partisans succeeded in liberating territory, notably the "Republic of Užice".
 During this period, Tito held talks with Chetnik leader Draža Mihailović on 19 September and 27 October 1941.
 It is said that Tito ordered his forces to assist escaping Jews, and that more than 2,000 Jews fought directly for Tito.

 On 21 December 1941, the Partisans created the First Proletarian Brigade (commanded by Koča Popović) and on 1 March 1942, Tito created the Second Proletarian Brigade.
 In liberated territories, the Partisans organised People's Committees to act as a civilian government.
 The Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ) convened in Bihać on 26–27 November 1942 and in Jajce on 29 November 1943.
 In the two sessions, the resistance representatives established the basis for the post-war organisation of the country, deciding on a federation of the Yugoslav nations.
-In Jajce, a 67-member "presidency" was elected and established a nine-member National Committee of Liberation (five communist members) as a de facto provisional government.
-Tito was named President of the National Committee of Liberation.
+In Jajce, a 67-member "presidency" was elected and established a nine-member National Committee of Liberation (NKOJ; five communist members) as a de facto provisional government.
+Tito was named President of NKOJ.